-Please select and listen to two of the podcasts from the link provided above that you are genuinely interested in learning more about to help you develop your leadership coaching.
-After you have listened to the podcasts, write a 1-2 page summary of the two and your takeaways.
+Select and listen to one of the podcasts from the link provided above that you are genuinely interested in learning more about to help you develop your leadership coaching.
+After you have listened to the podcast, write a 1-2 page summary of the podcast and your takeaways.

-2. Leadership Development- Coaching/Professional Development
+Leadership Development- Coaching/Professional Development

-Similar to the Leadership Development Coaching Podcast assignment, you will choose five different medians of gathering information (TED Talks, podcasts, audiobooks, a book, YouTube, ect.) to research a particular area of coaching to develop that will be useful in your current/future profession.
-Your paper should include an introduction about why you selected the topic and types of delivery (video, podcast, audiobook, ect.), then expand about each resource chosen.
-Include a summary of the resources you chose and the strengths and weaknesses of the material in the resource for each of the five chosen.
+Similar to the Leadership Development- Coaching Podcast assignment, you will choose three different medians of gathering information (TED Talks, podcasts, audiobooks, a book, YouTube, ect.) to research a particular area(s) of coaching to develop that will be useful in your current/future profession.
+Your paper should include an introduction about why you selected the topic(s) and types of delivery (video, podcast, audiobook, etc.) then expand about each resource chosen.
+Include a summary of the resource watched or read and the strengths and weaknesses of the material in the resource for each of the three chosen.
 For the conclusion, expand on how these help you to develop your coaching skills.
 The assignment should be a four to six page paper using APA formatting with correctly cited sources.